How Name Calling Damages Emotional Communication in Relationships

 Mindfulness of Emotional Arousal

 We must be sensitive to approaching emotions, battening down the hatches, and securing vulnerable and delicate valuables.
 When emotions run hot, conversations become destructive.
-Lost in emotion, ego protection trumps problem resolution, we lose footing and slip into destructive patterns; little is solved in emotionally charged confrontations, further discussions are futile.
+Lost in emotion, ego protection is prioritized over problem resolution, we lose footing and slip into destructive patterns; little is solved in emotionally charged confrontations, further discussions are futile.
 Pause, step away—the problems can wait; continuing in emotionally charged states leads to foolish and hurtful words that sting, leaving hurts that continue into future negotiations.

 Even when the moment has passed, and the relationship appears to have recovered, the hurtful words still scar the soul, waiting for the next confrontation to leap to action and remind of the threatening nature of conflict.